redhat-apac-stp/rosa-with-api-gateway-private-integration/README.md

 	        path: /
 	        pathType: Prefix

-Later this will be amended to include a TLS section for HTTPS routing.
+Later, the ingress resource will be amended to include a TLS section for HTTPS routing and referencing the TLS secret created earlier.

 ***